geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 We have selected ggplot2 as our package of choice for the bulk of our maps and spatial data visualisations because it has a number of these elements at its core.
-The "gg"" in its slightly odd name stands for "Grammar of Graphics"", which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
+The "gg" in its slightly odd name stands for "Grammar of Graphics", which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
 Grammar in the context of graphics works in much the same way as it does in language - it provides a structure.
 The structure is informed by both human perception